-- 1. Notice of Intent.
-An employee on long-term medical leave must give the responsible officer and Human Resources Benefits Office written notice not less that thirty (30) working days in advance of the date on which the employee wishes to terminate the long-term medical leave and return to work.
-An employee may be required to submit a fitness-for-duty certification by a health-care provider before returning to work.
-If appropriate, the Human Resource Benefits Office, in consultation with the department, may require a second, independent certification from a healthcare provider at the department's expense. - 2.
-Six-month rule.
-An employee who has been on leave because of his/her own serious health condition, including any time credited to sick leave, FMLA leave or accrued vacation, for six months or less during any twelve month period prior to the date of return to work shall be restored to the position of employment held when the leave commenced or to an equivalent position with equivalent employment benefits, pay and other terms and conditions of employment.
+Responsible Officer and Human Resources Division written notice not less than thirty (30) working days in advance of the date on which the employee wishes to terminate the long-term medical leave and return to work.
+An employee may be required to submit a fitness-for-duty certification by a health care provider before returning to work.
+If appropriate, the Human Resources Division, in consultation with the department, may require a second, independent certification from a health care provider at the department's expense.

+2. Six-month rule.
+An employee who has been on leave because of his/her own Serious Health Condition, including any time credited to sick leave, FMLA leave or accrued vacation, for six months or less during any twelve month period prior to the date of return to work shall be restored to the position of employment held when the leave commenced or to an equivalent position with equivalent employment benefits, pay and other terms and conditions of employment.

-In order to facilitate discharge of the university's obligation of reinstatement under this "six-month" rule, unless otherwise authorized by the cognizant vice president, the responsible officer shall not fill the position with a permanent employee during the sixmonth period specified in the preceding paragraph.
+In order to facilitate discharge of the University's obligation of reinstatement under this "six-month" rule, unless otherwise authorized by the cognizant vice president, the Responsible Officer shall not fill the position with a permanent employee during the six-month period specified in the preceding paragraph.

 - 3. One-year rule.
-If an employee has been on leave because of his/her own serious health condition, including any time credited to sick leave, FMLA leave or accrued vacation, for more than six months but less that one year during any twelve month period prior to returning to work, the university will make a good faith effort, subject to availability of funds and vacant positions, to restore the employee to an equivalent position with equivalent employment benefits, pay and other terms and conditions of employment or to another position for which the employee is qualified.
-The responsible officer is responsible for arranging such reinstatement.
-The university cannot, however, assure that an employee returning to work after a leave of more than six months duration will be reinstated. - 4.
-The university has no obligation to reinstate, or to make any effort to reinstate, an employee who has been on leave, including any sick leave, FMLA leave, or accrued vacation, because of his/her serious health condition for more than one year.
+If an employee has been on leave because of his/her own Serious Health Condition, including any time credited to sick leave, FMLA leave or accrued vacation, for more than six months but less than one year during any twelve month period prior to returning to work, the University will make a good faith effort, subject to availability of funds and vacant positions, to restore the employee to an equivalent position with equivalent employment benefits, pay and other terms and conditions of employment or to another position for which the employee is qualified.
+The Responsible Officer is responsible for arranging such reinstatement.
+The University cannot, however, assure that an employee returning to work after a leave of more than six months duration will be reinstated. - 4.
+The University has no obligation to reinstate, or to make any effort to reinstate, an employee who has been on leave, including any sick leave, FMLA leave, or accrued vacation, because of his/her Serious Health Condition for more than one year.
 An application for reinstatement in such cases shall be treated as an application for initial employment. - 5.
-If an employee on long-term medical leave accepts other employment during such leave or fails to return to work within three (3) business days after the expiration of the long-term medical leave, the university may treat such action as a voluntary termination of employment and a waiver of any right to reinstatement.
+If an employee on long-term medical leave accepts other employment during such leave or fails to return to work within three (3) business days after the expiration of the long-term medical leave, the University may treat such action as a voluntary resignation of employment and a waiver of any right to reinstatement. - D. Alternative to Long-Term Medical Leave (Without Reinstatement)